Best Tesla Model 3 Lowering Springs (Reviewed in 2023)

 I won’t make it complicated.
-If you want to get your Model 3 lowered without drama; you buy springs designed for it.
-It’s that simple.
+If you want to get your Model 3 lowered without drama and avoid a decrease in ride comfort; you should buy springs specifically engineered for it.

 Consider the proper drop for your daily driving.
 Ensure the springs are for the right year and trim level, and check your alignment after installation.

-What Are the Best Model 3 Lowering Springs?
+What Are the Best Lowering Springs for Model 3?

 The ones you see for $200 on eBay are certainly not.
-The cheap ones will cost you more after your Tesla Model 3 ride quality gets worse and you replace those with a quality product.
+The cheap ones will cost you more after your Tesla Model 3 ride quality worsens and you buy better lowering springs.
 You don’t want to go that route.

-The best lowering springs for Tesla Model 3 are from companies manufacturing suspension upgrades for decades or newer ones specializing in Tesla customization.
+The best lowering springs for Tesla Model 3 are from companies that have been manufacturing suspension upgrades for decades or newer ones specializing in Tesla customization.

 Lowering my Model 3, talking to other owners, and being a member of Tesla forums and groups, I’ve narrowed the list to three options.